evilmartians/liquor/doc/language-spec.md

 ### 2.6 Interpolations

 An interpolation is a syntactic construct of form `{{ expr }}` which can be embedded in a block.
 The expression `expr` should evaluate to a value of type **String**; an [implicit conversion](#type-conversion) might take place.
 If this is not the case, a runtime error condition is signaled.

+Unlike any other context where an expression is expected, interpolations may include [filter expressions](#filter-expressions).

 An example of using an interpolation would be: